Voultapher/sort-research-rs/writeup/unreasonable/text.md

 Author: Lukas Bergdoll @Voultapher
 Date: 2025-09-09 (YYYY-MM-DD)

-This is a comparison of domain-specific sort algorithms vs modern general-purpose hybrid sort algorithms.
+This is a comparison of domain-specific sort algorithms to modern general-purpose hybrid sort algorithms.

 ---